Beretta M1935

 The Beretta M1935 is a compact .32 ACP caliber blowback pistol that was manufactured by Italian firm Beretta.

 History

 In the early 1930s, the Italian army was impressed by the Walther PP pistol.
 Beretta did not want to lose a big Italian military contract and designed the compact M1934 for the Italian army, which accepted it in 1937.
-The M1935 is simply an M1934, modified to fire .32ACP ammunition.
+The M1935 is simply an M1934, modified to fire .32 ACP ammunition.

 Specifications

 The M1935 is a single-action semi-automatic blowback pistol that fires .32 ACP ammunition.
 It is constructed from carbon steel with plastic grips and is equipped with a frame safety that also acts as a take down lever and slide hold open.
 When the last shot has been fired the slide is retained open by the empty magazine and must be held open manually by the safety lever to reload the pistol.
-The magazine capacity is 8 rounds.
-As this pistol was built for the Italian army, all parts were interchangeable, which simplified maintenance and manufacturing: a first at the time.
+The magazine capacity is eight rounds.